 - Include at least one natural person as a director, ensuring direct human oversight.

-- Have nationality
+- Any nationality

 - Not requiring residency in Hong Kong, providing flexibility in directorship.